Porn: When Accountability and Boundaries Aren’t Enough

 The next step is usually creating boundaries that limit access to porn: get preventative software on phones and computers, set rules about using electronic devices in private spaces, and destroy any offline pornographic materials.

-So if you love what you shouldn’t and want to prepare the way for the transforming grace of God, here are five questions to consider thoughtfully and prayerfully.
-Be forewarned, some of these questions might sting.
+So, if you love what you shouldn’t, or if your heart craves something that is destroying your life, and you want to prepare the way for the transforming grace of God, consider the following questions thoughtfully and prayerfully.
+Be aware, some of these questions might sting.

 Do you want to be well?
 (John 5:6)

 What kind of question is that?
-Jesus asks a man who has been lame for thirty eight years, desperate for a dip in the healing waters of Bethesda, if he wants to be well.
+A man has been lame for thirty eight years, desperately waiting and trying to get into a pool in Jerusalem believed to have healing powers.
+If anyone wants to be well, it’s this guy.
+And yet, Jesus asks him if he wants to be well.
 Why would he do such a thing?
 As strange as it might sound at first, sometimes we prefer sickness to health.
 Perhaps the lame man was afraid to enter back into normal life after four decades of convalescence.
 Perhaps he was afraid to lose the tight-knit community of the sick and lame.
 Maybe he knew he would have to give up his self-pity.
-There are a number of reasons he could have preferred to stay lame.
+There are a number of reasons he might have preferred to stay lame.
 And Jesus wants him to be sure he’s ready to leave his sickness behind.

 Do you love me?
 (John 21:15)

-The goal is not simply denial of pleasure, but to be so captured with the love of Christ that pornography loses its appeal.
+Impossible things begin to happen as we grow in love for Christ.
 You may have heard the phrase, “The opposite of love isn’t hate, it’s indifference.”
-Likewise, as we become more constrained by the love of Christ, we should not be marked by hyper-fixation on the hatred of porn, but rather by an indifference to it.
-Have you ever tried to get the attention of children when they are completely absorbed in a video game?
-When we are captivated by Christ, we become deaf to temptation.
-A growing love for Christ will inevitably result in a growing disinterest and indifference to the promises of porn.
+Likewise, as we become more constrained by the love of Christ, we should not be marked by hyper-fixation on the hatred of our addiction but rather by an indifference to it.
+As we become captivated by Christ, we grow increasingly deaf to temptation, for the pleasures promised begin to feel cheap and trivial in comparison.
+As satisfaction with Christ grows, we become increasingly disinterested in the object of our addiction.
+Sin becomes boring.

 What is that to you?
 (John 21:22)